QuentinRa/blog.quentinra.dev/cybersecurity/defense/general/index.md

 ➡️&nbsp; Check if a file has a well-known signature matching a malicious file.
 Basically, online antivirus.

-> *Nothing suspicious do not mean you can trust the file.*
+> *Nothing suspicious doesn't mean you can trust the file.*
 </div><div>

 * [Hybrid Analysis](https://www.hybrid-analysis.com/).
 Will test the file on 3 or more websites, which includes VirusTotal.